DCElfving/DCElfving.github.io/_projects/04-table.md

 featured_image: '/images/table/table_hero.png'
 header-img: 'images/portraits/portraits_head.jpg'
 ---
 I'd been tinkering with woodworking for a few years, but never quite mustered the courage to design a piece of furniture.
-That all changed under the tutelage of Adrien Segal and the CCA Furniture Design team.
+That all changed under the tutelage of <a href="https://www.adriensegal.com">Adrien Segal</a> and the <a href="https://www.cca.edu/design/furniture/">CCA Furniture Design</a> team.

 The images below document the entire process.
 Designing with wood is humbling – gotta respect the tree!